 By 1982, Main decided to “extend attachment theory to include the import of infant exposure to anomalous fear-arousing parental behaviors… The mother is the haven of safety that must be approached in times of danger.
 However, when the infant’s biological haven of safety has simultaneously become a source of fright, the infant is placed in an irresolvable and disorganizing approach-flight paradox,” she said.
 [FN8]

-Soon after 1982, Main and Ainsworth agreed that 14-15% of babies actually belong in a new, fourth category: (D) Insecure Disorganized.
+Soon after 1982, Main and Ainsworth agreed that some 15% of babies actually formed a new, fourth group: (D) Insecure Disorganized.
 Their mothers were so frightening that the babies couldn’t develop any consistent response at all.
 These infants “exhibited a diverse array of inexplicable or overtly conflicted behaviors in the parent’s presence” including “disorganization, disorientation, and confusion.”
 This includes crying loudly then suddenly freezing; ignoring the parent to rock on hands and knees; moving away; raising hand to mouth in fear; or even swiping at the parent’s face.
 They seemed vulnerable to dissociation.
-[FN11, 8]
+[FN8, 11]

-This finding that a whopping 15% of average U.S. babies are so insecure they’re almost incoherent was so shocking, it was checked for years and not used as a formal 4th category until after 1990 (the delay confused many scholars during 1982-1990).
-[FN12] But the number held.
+This finding that a whopping 15% of average U.S. babies are so insecure they’re almost incoherent was so shocking it was checked for years.
+[FN11, 12] But the number held.
 Worse, among children of American adolescent mothers the rate is over 31%, and is over 25% in many Third World nations.
 [FN13]

 The AAI was designed to document the level of secure, loving attachment the parents had, during their own childhoods with the babies’ grandparents.
 Parents were asked “both to described their attachment-related childhood experiences – especially their early relations with parents – and to evaluate the influence of these experiences on their development and current functioning.”